Why should we eat fermented foods?

 The Dirt

-You want to prevent disease?
-Then consider fermented foods.
-Fermentation is a chemical reaction that’s responsible for some of our most favorite food and drinks that not only taste great – they can be great for you.
+Do you want to prevent disease?
+Then, consider fermented foods.
+Fermentation is a chemical reaction responsible for some of our favorite food and drinks that not only taste great but can also be great for you.
 Here’s a look at its health benefits and how the fermentation process works.

-You’re at a baseball game and throw some sauerkraut on your hotdog.
-You’re dashing between meetings, and you grab a yogurt to tide you over until lunch.
-You’re sitting down to relax after a long week and grab a little wine and cheese.
-Each of these tangy products are made using fermentation and contains live bacteria that can improve your health.
+Imagine you’re at a baseball game and decide to add some sauerkraut to your hotdog.
+Or perhaps you’re rushing between meetings and grab a yogurt to tide you over until lunch.
+Maybe you’re unwinding after a long week with a little wine and cheese.
+Each of these tangy products, like sauerkraut and kombucha, is made using fermentation and contains live bacteria that can enhance your health.

 Fermented foods and your health